Class Description

 Level 1:

-For those who have mastered the fundamentals are able move with purpose at a moderate pace and have confidence in their body awareness in space.
+For those students who have mastered the fundamentals are able to move with purpose at a moderate pace and have confidence in their body awareness in space.

 -